 Save your campaign and go to the landing pages menu in the left to create a new landing page.
 When you first open the landing page creator you’ll see 3 options:

 - Start with a blank page

 - Choose from a template

-- Use self-hosted landing page
+- Use a self-hosted landing page

-I always use self hosted landing pages for various reasons, and to be honest I wouldn’t use the landing page builder at the point where I’m at.
+I always use self-hosted landing pages for various reasons, and to be honest I wouldn’t use the landing page builder at the point where I’m at.
 However, a lot of people struggle while trying to create and edit their landing pages, and some others struggle with the hosting setup, cPanel accounts, SSLs and a lot of things, in which case the Landing Page builder is a gift from Adsbridge for you.